Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 ### Step 1 Create Control Table and Stored Procedure used by Azure Data Factory

+You can create the tables by connecting to the Azure SQL Database deployed by the ARM template using a tool like [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)

-Use the following SQL script [ControlTableForSourceToSink.sql](https://github.com/Azure/Azure-DataFactory/blob/main/SamplesV2/ChangeDataCapture/usecases/cdc/code/sqlscripts/ControlTableForSourceToSink.sql) to create the ControlTableForSourceToSink table in the database deployed by the ARM template in the Deploy an Azure Databricks Workspace Azure Analytics Accelerator.
+Use the following SQL script [ControlTableForSourceToSink.sql](https://github.com/Azure/Azure-DataFactory/blob/main/SamplesV2/ChangeDataCapture/usecases/cdc/code/sqlscripts/ControlTableForSourceToSink.sql) to create the ControlTableForSourceToSink table in the database deployed by the ARM template.

 ![Step 1 table](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/cdcstep1table.png)